YOOHOYOUNG/auto_trade/instructions.md

 (Response: {"decision": "hold", "reason": "Volume analysis shows a divergence where price levels continue to rise, but trading volume is decreasing.
 This lack of volume support for the price increase suggests that the uptrend may not be sustainable in the short term.
 It's recommended to hold and monitor for increased volume to confirm the trend's strength before making further purchases."})
 (Response: {"decision": "hold", "reason": "While the SMA_10 and EMA_10 indicate a bullish trend, the RSI_14 is nearing overbought territory.
 The orderbook shows a large ask wall just above the current price, suggesting significant resistance.
 These mixed signals, combined with the consideration of a 0.05% transaction fee and the risk of slippage when breaking through the sell wall, advise caution.
 Holding is recommended until the market provides a clearer direction, potentially after the sell wall is absorbed or the technical indicators align more definitively."})
 (Response: {"decision": "hold", "reason": "The current market setup shows an equilibrium state with the RSI_14 around 50 and a balanced orderbook depth, where ask and bid sizes are closely matched, indicating high liquidity but no clear direction.
 Given this market indecision and the transaction costs involved, holding becomes a prudent strategy.
 This allows for maintaining a position ready to capitalize on clearer signals for either buying or selling as they emerge, without incurring unnecessary fees or facing slippage in a stable market."})
-(Response: {"decision": "hold", "reason": "The current market price is slightly above the `btt_avg_buy_price`, indicating a modest profit.
+(Response: {"decision": "hold", "reason": "The current market price is slightly above the `currency_avg_buy_price`, indicating a modest profit.
 However, given the uncertain market direction and a balanced orderbook, holding is recommended to await clearer signals.
-This strategy maximizes potential gains while minimizing risk, considering the substantial `btt_balance`."})
+This strategy maximizes potential gains while minimizing risk, considering the substantial `currency_balance`."})

 Example: Dynamic Sell Recommendation
 {"decision": "sell", "percentage": 0.2, "reason": "The RSI_14 has surged into overbought territory above 75, alongside a bearish divergence on the MACD, suggesting that the current high prices may not be sustainable.
 Capitalizing on these highs before the anticipated correction is advised."}